jrdpteam/Sniff/README.md

 # Sniff
-JRDP Sniffer,tiny sniffer made in python3,available built-in in JRDP_WiFi-toolkit. by JRDP Team.
+Sniff,tiny sniffing tool made in python3,available built-in in JRDP_WiFi-toolkit.by JRDP Team.

 First,open Terminal and type these commands: